 A Tryout's time commitment – aka Estimated Completion Time – depends on the length and type of the Tryout.
 This information is provided to you on the greeting page before you start.
 We recommend you try to complete the Tryout in one sitting.

 Do Tryouts expire?

 Yes.
-The Tryout's expiration time – aka Allotted Time – is configured by the company administering the Tryout.
-The Allotted Time is displayed on the greeting page before you start.
+The Tryout's expiration time – aka Allocated Time – is configured by the company administering the Tryout.
+The Allocated Time is displayed on the greeting page before you start.
 You can also keep track of the remaining time with the expiration timer which is located in the upper right corner of the client.

 When does the time start for the Tryout?

 The time starts when you enter the virtual environment.
 No worries, you'll be asked to confirm that you're ready before you start the Tryout.